rmarable/ParallelClusterMaker/README.md

 ## Disclaimer

 **This software is neither endorsed nor supported by Amazon Web Services!**

-You **cannot** get support by opening a support case, engaging AWS engineers in the public forums, or
+You **cannot** get support by opening a support case or engaging AWS engineers in the public forums.

-If you choose to use this software in production, please be forewarned that bugs may still be present and unexpected (and undocumented) behavior may be observed.
+If you choose to use this software in production, please be forewarned that bugs may still be present which will cause unexpected (and undocumented) behavior.
 Use at your own risk!

 Please report any bugs, issues, or otherwise unexpected behavior to Rodney Marable (rodney.marable@gmail.com) through the normal Github channels.